Chris92de/matchOverlay/README.md

 COMMANDS:

-/moverlay enable 			           Activates the plugin & overlay.
+/moverlay enable -> Activates the plugin & overlay.

-/moverlay disable				   Hides the overlay for everyone.
+/moverlay disable -> Hides the overlay for everyone.

-/moverlay to <all/players/spectators>              Who should see the overlay?
-(Default: only Spectators) /moverlay team <1/2> <team name>                   Lets you set names for the teams (1 = Blue team / 2 = Red team) /moverlay mscore <Score1> <Score2>                 With this command you can set the overall score of the match.
+/moverlay to <all/players/spectators> -> Who should see the overlay?
+(Default: only Spectators)

+/moverlay team <1/2> <team name> -> Lets you set names for the teams (1 = Blue team / 2 = Red team)

+/moverlay mscore <Score1> <Score2> -> With this command you can set the overall score of the match.
 (Will be automated in a future release)

-/moverlay about                                    Displays a bit of information about the plugin
+/moverlay about -> Displays a bit of information about the plugin

 -------------------------------------------------------------------------------------------------
--> 3. Bug reports
+-> 3. Bug reports & Feature Requests
 -------------------------------------------------------------------------------------------------

-Should you encounter any bugs, please post them on the TM-Forum thread (http://www.tm-forum.com/viewtopic.php?f=127&t=30411) I will check that at least once daily.
+In case you encounter any bugs, report an issue over on [GitHub](http://github.com/Chris92de/matchOverlay).
+You can also request features there.